Hybrid Work Schedule: Insights, Benefits, and Tips

 At-will (employees’ decision)

-At-will hybrid work schedule is one of the most popular ones across the business world, as it’s used in 26% of companies.
-This means that employees can choose which days to come into the office.
+At-will hybrid work schedule is one of the most popular ones across the business world.
+What at-will means is that employees can choose which days to come into the office.
 For example, one member of the staff may come in on Wednesday and Thursday, while another one may work from home at the same time.

-The aim of this hybrid work example is to give the decision power in the hands of employees.
-Workers can decide not only the place, but also the time they want to work, as most companies with hybrid work schedule have no set requirements and 9-5 work hours.
+This hybrid work example aims to give decision-making power into the hands of employees.
+Workers can decide not only the place, but also the time they want to work, as most companies with a hybrid work schedule have no set requirements and 9-5 work hours.

 However, the challenging side of an at-will hybrid work schedule is the lack of a plan, as the company has less insight into how many people will come to the office and the necessary space to fit them all.
 This disadvantage can be easily solved by implementing an effective office management system.